Top 10 things to do in Athens

 You would expect to see more hints about its past when you visit the Parthenon.
 Unfortunately, the structure suffered an explosion when ammunition left by the Ottomans was ignited during a Venetian bombardment, in 1687.
 And, though the building has been under restoration works since the ’80s, it will never be the same again.

 2. Watch the changing of the guards in Syntagma Square

-Syntagma Square is where you can admire the imposing buildings of the Hellenic Parliament and the Presidential Mansion.
-Right next to them, there is the tomb of the Unknown Soldier.
+Syntagma Square is where you can admire the imposing buildings of the Hellenic Parliament and the Presidential Palace.
+Right next to them, there is the Tomb of the Unknown Soldier.
 Go on a Sunday at 11.00 to see the full spectacle of the changing of the guard, or catch a less fancy one during the week.
 You can also check out the video below:

 3. Ride the funicular to Lycabettus Hill

 At 277 meters, Lycabettus Hill is the highest point of Athens.
 And by saying that, I think that it’s already obvious that from its top you will get a great view of the city.
 You’ll actually get to see as far as Piraeus, on the coast of Athens!